 - Wake Forest University does have a Mold Management Plan in place to identify and treat areas of potential mold growth.

 Molds are part of the natural environment and can be found everywhere, indoors and outdoors.
 Mold is not usually a problem unless it begins growing indoors.
-The best way to control mold growth is to control moisture.
-This website provides guidance about mold and moisture for homes, schools, multifamily and commercial buildings.

 - Do not open windows while heating or cooling units are operating.
 This will cause condensation and may contribute to mold growth.